ZFS Deduplication

 Disks

-High quality mirrored SSDs configured as a special vdev for the DDT (and usually all metadata) are strongly recommended for deduplication unless the entire pool is built with high quality SSDs.
+High-quality mirrored SSDs configured as a special vdev for the DDT (and usually all metadata) are strongly recommended for deduplication unless the entire pool is built with high-quality SSDs.
 Expect potentially severe issues if these are not used as described below.
 NVMe SSDs are recommended whenever possible.
 SSDs must be large enough to store all metadata.

 The deduplication table (DDT) contains small entries about 300-900 bytes in size.
 It is primarily accessed using 4K reads.
 This places extreme demand on the disks containing the DDT.

 When choosing SSDs, remember that a deduplication-enabled server can have considerable mixed I/O and very long sustained access with deduplication.
 Try to find real-world performance data wherever possible.
 It is recommended to use SSDs that do not rely on a limited amount of fast cache to bolster a weak continual bandwidth performance.
-Most SSDs performance (latency) drops when the onboard cache is fully used and more writes occur.
+Most SSD performance (latency) drops when the onboard cache is fully used and more writes occur.
 Always review the steady state performance for 4K random mixed read/write.

 Special vdev SSDs receive continuous, heavy I/O. HDDs and many common SSDs are inadequate.
 As of 2021, some recommended SSDs for deduplicated ZFS include Intel Optane 900p, 905p, P48xx, and better devices.
-Lower cost solutions are high quality consumer SSDs such as the Samsung EVO and PRO models.
+Lower-cost solutions are high-quality consumer SSDs such as the Samsung EVO and PRO models.
 PCIe NVMe SSDs (NVMe, M.2 “M” key, or U.2) are recommended over SATA SSDs (SATA or M.2 “B” key).

 When special vdevs cannot contain all the pool metadata, then metadata is silently stored on other disks in the pool.
 When special vdevs become too full (about 85%-90% usage), ZFS cannot run optimally and the disks operate slower.
 Try to keep special vdev usage under 65%-70% capacity whenever possible.
 Try to plan how much future data you wan to add to the pool, as this increases the amount of metadata in the pool.
 More special vdevs can be added to a pool when more metadata storage is needed.